PCPPTech/myTerminal/README.md

 ## Customization

+- You can customize the colors by using the `setcolor` command inside the terminal.
-You can customize terminal appearance (like input color) by using the `setcolor` command inside the terminal.
+- You can also customize the input field by using the `sif` (`set input field`) command inside the terminal.
 ---

 ## Supported Commands (from inside the terminal)